camunda/camunda-tf-rosa/tmp/README.md

 ### 7. Install OpenShift ACM and Submariner

-This part has been successfuly done using the UI, however, it should also works using the manifests.
+This part has been successfully completed using the UI, but it should also work using the manifests.

-It has been adapted from https://rcarrata.com/rosa/rosa-submariner/.
-In this setup, we use only 2 OpenShift clusters and one (the CLUSTER_0) will be referenced as `local-cluster`.
-This cannot be changed.
+The installation process is adapted from [this guide](https://rcarrata.com/rosa/rosa-submariner/).
+In this setup, we use only two OpenShift clusters, with one (Cluster 0) referenced as `local-cluster`.
+This designation cannot be changed.

-For a production installation, it is recommanded to follow the official Red Hat documentation: https://docs.redhat.com/en/documentation/red_hat_advanced_cluster_management_for_kubernetes/2.1/html/install/installing
+For a production installation, it is recommended to follow the official Red Hat documentation: [Installing Advanced Cluster Management](https://docs.redhat.com/en/documentation/red_hat_advanced_cluster_management_for_kubernetes/2.1/html/install/installing).

-The cluster 0 is refferenced as the Controller Cluster and therefore handles all management resources such as ACM or submariner.
+Cluster 0 is referenced as the Controller Cluster and handles all management resources, such as ACM and Submariner.

 ```bash
 cd tmp/dual